FelixOnline/v2/content/articles/2011-10-13-are-particles-self-aware.md

  - /science/1511/are-particles-self-aware
 imported: true
 comments:
+ - value: >
- - Ill accept responsibility for that apologiesYes you have to grab peoples attention but is it necessary to title your piece in a misleading and ridiculous way that only makes people read it to check that you arent completely insaneSelfaware indeed
+     I'll accept responsibility for that, apologies!,Yes you have to grab peoples attention, but is it necessary to title your piece in a misleading and ridiculous way that only makes people read it to check that you aren't completely insane? <br>Self-aware indeed!

 # Article Taxonomies
 categories: